-CV Joint, how it works, symptoms, problems
+CV Joint: how it works, symptoms, problems

-All front-wheel drive cars have Constant Velocity joints or CV joints on both ends of the drive shafts (half shafts).
+All front-wheel drive cars have Constant Velocity joints

+on both ends of the drive shafts (half shafts).
 Inner CV joints connect the drive shafts to the transmission, while the outer CV joints connect the drive shafts to the wheels.

 The CV joints are needed to transfer the torque from the transmission to the drive wheels at a constant speed, while accommodating the up-and-down motion of the suspension.
 In front-wheel drive cars, CV joints deliver the torque to the front wheels during turns.

 Once this happens, the grease comes out and moisture and dirt get in, causing the CV joint to wear faster and eventually fail due to lack of lubrication and corrosion.
-Usually outer CV-joint boots break first, as they have to endure more movement than the inner ones.
+Often, outer CV-joint boots break first, as they have to endure more movement than the inner ones.
 CV boots are typically inspected during regular maintenance visits.
-Your mechanic will look for cracks, tears and other damage.
+Your mechanic will look for cracks, tears, loose CV-boot clamps and other damage.

 Signs of a damaged CV-joint boot or worn CV joint

 (in the photo) because it's very tight.
-Also, be prepared that the lower ball joint will have to come out, and it could be quite difficult to do without special tools.
-The hub nut will also have to be re-torqued to the specified torque after the repair is completed.
+Also, be prepared that the lower ball joint will have to come out in most cases, and it could be quite difficult to do without special tools.
+The axle nut will also have to be re-torqued to the specified torque after the repair is completed.
 Check the repair manual for instructions and torque specifications.